vueuse/vueuse/packages/core/useDebouncedRefHistory/index.md

 # useDebouncedRefHistory

-Same as [useRefHistory](https://vueuse.org/core/useRefHistory/) but with debounse effect.
+Shorthand for `useRefHistory` with debounced filter.

 ## Usage